RohanGautam/terrainier/README.md

 }
 ```
 if you have them in $PATH already, then just replace it with the normal command that can be called from terminal.
+* Change api key in `/dataVisualisingJs/loader.js` (search for it) to your own API key.

 ## Additional data points
 * wind forecasts